boku-ilen/landscapelab-table/README.md

-# LegoLab
+# LabTable

-LegoLab is an open source application that can be used for geospatial planning projects.
+The LabTable is an open source application that can be used for geospatial planning projects.
 A projector or large screen is used to display an image on a flat, vertical or horizontal surface.
-Participants can now place Lego&reg; bricks on the image to interact with the application.
+Participants can now place interlocking bricks on the image to interact with the application.
 A camera captures the bricks and image processing is used to calculate where each brick lies on the projected image.

 Hardware Setup | Demonstration